SJ99889/Retail-Data-Analytics-/README.md

 Steps:

-Store Selection:
+**- Store Selection:**

   Identified trial stores (Store 77, 86, 88).

   Selected control stores based on similarity in total sales, customer count, and transaction patterns.

   Control Store Matching:

   Used correlation and magnitude distance metrics to find the best-matching control stores.

   Computed composite similarity scores to rank control stores.

-Trial Impact Assessment:
+**- Trial Impact Assessment:**

   Compared sales trends before and after the trial period.

   Performed statistical tests to determine significant differences in sales performance.

   Created visualizations to compare trial and control store sales and customer counts over time.

   Assessed whether the trial led to a statistically significant uplift in sales.